Communication app for creating symbol and text AAC.

 Most libraries hold directories of suitable funders in their reference section, such as the Directory of Grant Making Trusts.

-The Grants for Individuals website is run by the Directory of Social Change and lets subscribers search for grants but is intended for organisations searching for funding for individuals.
+Grants for Individuals in Need book can be bought on the Directory of Social Change website and lets readers search for grants, but is intended for organisations searching for funding for individuals.

-If you decide to purchase equipment privately, try and compare the different ranges first, perhaps in your local Independent Living Centre.
-There are a considerable amount of Independent Living Centres located throughout the UK providing unbiased, expert advice and information about equipment, how much it costs and where to obtain it.
+If you decide to purchase equipment privately, try and compare the different ranges first.
+There is a considerable amount of Independent Living Centres located throughout the UK providing unbiased, expert advice and information about equipment, how much it costs and where to obtain it.
 They also offer the opportunity for you to try a wide range of products.
 Advice and information about other issues related to daily living is also available.